Periodontal Maintenance in Chandler, AZ

 Always brush your teeth at least twice a day.
 This helps to remove plaque build up as well as any leftover food particles that may be stuck.
 Flossing daily also aids in this endeavor.
 Using mouthwash will kill oral bacteria and help to wash away everything you have removed from your teeth.

 Eating a healthy diet can also help the condition of your teeth and gums.
 Calcium-rich foods, such as dairy, can help strengthen teeth and bone.
 Dark leafy greens provide you with essential vitamins and minerals.
 And there are a whole host of foods that can help fight bacteria and ease inflammation.
 These foods include garlic, onions, turmeric, ginger, and honey.
 A healthy, nutritious diet can also help speed up recovery time.

 Periodontal disease can be devastating to your whole body health, not just that of your mouth.
-At Scholes Periodontics and Implants, Dr. Scholes is dedicated to improving your health.
+At Scholes Periodontics and Implants, Dr. Scholes and Dr. Haskell are dedicated to improving your health.
 He can help you stop the progression of gum disease, helping you to get your life back and saving your teeth.
 If you are suffering from gum disease, call today to schedule an appointment.